 Electronics at MathPath

-MathPath students are strongly discouraged from bringing high-tech devices to camp, including computers, tablets, readers and high-powered calculators.
-These devices are not ever required or necessary for the work that students do at MathPath.
+MathPath students may not bring high-tech devices to camp (aside from a phone – see below), such as computers, tablets, e-readers and high-powered calculators.
+These devices are not ever required for the work that students do at MathPath.

-We do not discourage bringing cell phones, including smartphones, because they have become necessary for communication, as our host colleges no longer provide land lines in dormitory rooms.
-But phones too must be used appropriately and MathPath is not responsible for their damage, loss or theft.
+We do not discourage bringing cell phones, including smartphones; indeed we require it, because they have become necessary for communication, certainly during transit to and from camp, but also with parents during camp, as colleges no longer provide land lines in dormitory rooms.
+Phones too must be used appropriately.
+Our current policy is that, with rare exceptions, cell phones can only be used for about a half hour every day for phoning home, and they are kept by the counselors at all other times.
+Once again, you may not hold MathPath or the host institution responsible for their damage, loss or theft.

-All electronic devices (excluding calculators – see later) are prohibited from breakouts and plenaries.
-The exception is: permission may be granted for a student to bring a computer or special device to classes if the parents state (on the Consent and Indemnity From) that the student needs it for some special purpose such as disability.
-We have found that if students bring these devices to classes and lectures they provide undue and unnecessary distractions from the mathematics at hand.
+All electronic devices (excluding calculators – see later) are prohibited from breakouts and plenaries except where allowed as an aid for learning disabilities.
+We have found that if students bring these devices to classes and lectures, they provide undue and unnecessary distractions from the mathematics at hand.

 If the MathPath staff has reason to suspect that a camper has been misusing their electronic device in any way, the MathPath staff will impound that device, and any further use for the duration of the camp will be at the discretion of the staff.

-Email and internet access are available to students at least once a day in public computer labs in our dorm, so families do not need to send computers for these purposes.
-We give one or two courses about mathematical explorations one can do with mathematics software, but we will have a dedicated computer lab for such courses; personal computers are not necessary.
+High tech electronic devices are also unnecessary for MathPath courses.
+We give one or two courses about mathematical explorations one can do with mathematics software, but we will have a dedicated computer lab on-campus for such courses; and may at times be able to use the MathPath mobile laptop lab for outside-of-class work.
+Thus, personal computers are not necessary.
 Graphing calculators are not necessary because the one or two courses that use calculators (typically Glen van Brummelen's courses) use at most trig functions.
-We thus recommend that students bring a cheap scientific calculator to camp if they have one; however, calculators are not required.
+We recommend that students bring a cheap scientific calculator to camp if they have one; however, calculators are not required.

-2. My daughter asks: Can I bring my two favorite things, my cell phone and my iPod?
+2. My child asks: Can I bring my two favorite things, my cell phone and my iPod?

-Yes, cell phones are allowed.
+Cell phones: Yes, cell phones are allowed.
 Indeed, now that colleges have eliminated landline service to dorm rooms, cell phones are the best way for families to be in touch with MathPath students.
-But remember, cell phones are easily lost, especially if you are not used to carrying one and keeping it safe.
-Be sure to have your name and another contact number readily accessible both on the outside of the phone (indelible ink? etching?) and when the machine is turned on (on the splash screen).
+Cell phones will be primarily kept by the counselor outside of times for calling home, but may occasionally be distributed during field trips.
+In these cases remember: cell phones are easily lost, especially if you are not used to carrying one and keeping it safe.
+Be sure to have your name and another contact number readily accessible both on the outside of the phone (indelible ink? etching? sticker label?) and when the machine is turned on (on the home/lock screen).

-The number of small electronic devices is proliferating, and their power is growing: MP3-player, iShuffle, iPod, iPod-touch, iPhone, iPad,....
+The number of small electronic devices is proliferating, and their power is growing: MP3-player, iShuffle, iPod, iPod-touch, iPad, Kindle....
 Many students own one or more.